How much are pointe shoes

 How often do pointe shoes need to be replaced?

-Pointe shoes should be replaced every 2 to 6 weeks, depending on the dancer’s skill level and usage frequency.
-The condition of the toe boxes must be checked to determine when to replace them.
+Pointe shoes should be replaced every 2 to 6 weeks, depending on the dancer’s skill level and the frequency of use.
+The condition of the toe boxes must be checked to determine when they need to be replaced.
 Regular assessment of their condition is essential for maintaining performance and safety.

 Are there cost-saving strategies for buying pointe shoes?